arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Why do we need Concurrency, anyway?
 Explain.
 * Why is testing multithreading / concurrent code so difficult?
 * What is a Race Condition?
 Code an example, using whatever language you like.
 * What is a Deadlock?
-Explain using code.
+Would you be able to write some code that is affected by deadlocks?
 * What is Process Starvation?
 * What is a Wait Free algorithm?